GoronwyPrice/CodeClubScratchModuleA/README.md

 In the sprite Ball the variable Launches can be Edited

-__
-__
-__
-__
-__
+# NOTES ABOUT SCRATCH
-# PROBLEM: SCRATCH CODE PANEL, CODE STACK TRAPPED BEHIND THE CODE BLOCK PALETTE
+## PROBLEM: IN SCRATCH CODE PANEL, CODE STACK TRAPPED BEHIND THE CODE BLOCK PALETTE
 In the code panel, click on the minus(-) item a few times to reduce the magnification.
 This may make the trapped code blocks to jut-out from under the palette panel and therefore can be dragged back to the code panel.
-Drag the top-most block of a stack, otherwise the stack would break-up, givng you another problem to sort out.
+Drag the top-most block of a stack, otherwise the stack would break-up, giving you another problem to sort out.
+You can also try clicking the equals(=)

 The following are list of items that have some control on the magnification and position of the code blocks in the Scratch code panel.

-(a) size of the Internet Browser window (reduced or maximum) (b) Internet Browser Zoom (eg 100%) (c) Scratch stage (where all the action takes place) size (reduced or maximum) (Top, Right) (d) Scratch code panel has three items:    +  -  and =. (e) Various vertical scrolls (f) Various horizontal scroll (g) Scratch code panel (Bottom, Centre), you may have to click Backup(etc...) until you get horizontal scroll.
-This horizontal scroll may be quite important to move the code blocks out from under the palette. (h) Use mouse pointer to drag the code blocks/stack, remember to use the top-most code block in the stack.
+1. size of the Internet Browser window (reduced or maximum)
+2. Internet Browser Zoom (eg 100%)
+3. Scratch stage (where all the action takes place) size (reduced or maximum) (Top, Right)
+4. Scratch code panel has three items:    +  -  and =
+5. Various vertical scrolls
+6. Various horizontal scroll
+7. Scratch code panel (Bottom, Centre), you may have to click Backup(etc...) until you get horizontal scroll.
+This horizontal scroll may be quite important to move the code blocks out from under the palette

-# PROBLEM:  TOP OF SCRATCH CODE PANEL,   START (green flag) & STOP (red hex button) BUTTONS DISAPPEARS
+## PROBLEM:  TOP OF SCRATCH CODE PANEL,   START (green flag) & STOP (red hex button) BUTTONS DISAPPEARS
-(a) Refresh the Internet browser
+1. Refresh the Internet browser, but before doing this it would be a good idea to save the current code

 ## To Delete a Variable in Scratch
 In your code,  edit out all occurances of the variable you want to delete.